Trump's son-in-law Kushner to become senior White House adviser

 "I'm not saying that there isn't an argument on the other side, and I respect the people who have made the argument on the other side.
 I just think we have the better argument," Gorelick said.

-Richard Briffault, a government ethics expert at Columbia Law School, disagreed.
-"Given the fact that the president is specifically mentioned, you would think that someone that is working for the president would be covered" by the anti-nepotism law, he said.
+Richard Briffault, a government ethics expert at Columbia Law School, disagreed, saying: "Given the fact that the president is specifically mentioned, you would think that someone that is working for the president would be covered" by the anti-nepotism law.

-In the early 1960s, John F. Kennedy aroused controversy after his election as president by naming his brother Robert as attorney general.
+Bill Clinton aroused controversy in 1993 when he named his wife, Hillary Clinton, to lead his healthcare reform drive.
+She lost the Nov.
+8 election to Trump.
+After John F. Kennedy was elected president in 1960, he chose his brother Robert as attorney general.

+Late on Monday, a group of six Democrats on the House of Representatives Judiciary Committee said they had written to the Justice Department and U.S. Office of Government Ethics asking them to review concerns about nepotism and conflicts of interest arising from Kushner's appointment.

 DIVESTMENTS